ashurohom/Business-Management-System/README.md

 # DW BMS

-Custom Odoo 17 addons for Dreamwarez Business Management System.
+Custom DREAMWAREZ 17 addons for Dreamwarez Business Management System.
 This repository combines a core BMS module with supporting modules for accounting, budgeting, branding, dashboarding, and UI cleanup.

 ## Repository Overview